AnarchoTechNYC/meta/train-the-trainers/practice-labs/introduction-to-securing-virtualized-secure-shell-servers/README.md

 > ecdsa-sha2-nistp521-cert-v01@openssh.com
 > ```
 >
-> You can use `-Q` to ask `ssh` for a list of the supported values for any of the various aspects of your SSH connection.
+> You can use `-Q` to ask `ssh` for a list of the supported values for any of the various session parameters of your SSH connection.
 For example, to see a list of the key exchange algorithms (which we'll talk about later) available for your use with this specific `ssh` client, use `-Q kex`:
 >
 > ```sh
 > vagrant@ubuntu-xenial:~$ ssh -Q kex